 American Anthropological Association The Sylvia H. Forman Prize, the best graduate essay in feminist anthropology (2002).

-Accepted (provisional) “Gendered Care Work as “Free Labor” in State Employment: School Social Workers in the Education Welfare (Investment) Priority Project in South Korea” Special issue of “Youth, Labor, and Politics in East Asia” positions: asia critique
+2017 “Gendered Care Work as “Free Labor” in State Employment: School Social Workers in the Education Welfare (Investment) Priority Project in South Korea” Journal of Asian Studies.
+76(3): 751-768

 2013 “Governmental Entanglements: The Ambiguities of Progressive Politics in Neoliberal Reform in South Korea” in Global Future in East Asia Stanford: Stanford University Press